shunwen/good-night-app/README.md

 - No user registration features.
 Create users through the API test page or Rails console: `user = User.create!(name: "your_name")`.
-- Casual authentication uses cookie-based sessions.
-It's still signed, use `POST /session` with payload `{user_id: "your user id"}` to get the signed cookie.
+- Simple authentication base on encrypted user id in cookie.
+Use `POST /session` with payload `{user_id: "your user id"}` to get the signed cookie.
 Use `DELETE /session` to sign out.
 - Users have only two attributes: `id` and `name`.
 - HTML views from scaffolding remain for easier manual testing.
 - Basic "follow" functionality is implemented.
 Due to sharding, it takes extra steps to retrieve one's followers, some related features are removed.
 - Additional operations are not automated, e.g. `ArchiveOldSleepsJob` needs further scheduling before going to production.

 ## API (vs. Requirements)